The Higher Degrees of MPhil and PhD

 - That the degree for which the candidate has submitted a theses be awarded subject to minor amendments to the thesis being made by a date specified (minor amendments include: minor errors/omissions of substance, typographical errors, occasional stylistic or grammatical flaws, corrections to references, addition/modification to one or two figures, and minor changes to layout, and require no new research; these changes need only be certified by the internal examiner).
 The date specified for the submission of such minor amendments should normally be no later than one month after the formal notification to the candidate.

-- That the degree for which the candidate has submitted a thesis be awarded subject to the correction of modest errors/omissions of substance being made by a date specified (the procedure for certification of the amendments should be clearly specified in the report).
+- That the degree for which the candidate has submitted a thesis be awarded subject to the correction of modest errors/omissions of substance being made by a date specified (the procedure for re-examination of the thesis should be clearly specified in the report).
 Such amendments may require limited further analysis but will not affect the originality of the central thesis.
 They will be of a scale to require certification by both the internal and external examiners, though normally not so extensive that an oral is required.
 The date specified for the submission of such intermediate amendments should normally be no later than six months after the formal notification to the candidate.

 - That the candidate be required to attend for a further oral examination,

 - That the candidate be permitted to resubmit by a date specified a revised thesis for the same degree for re-examination on one subsequent occasion.
 The date specified for submission of the revised thesis should normally be no later than twelve months after the formal notification to the candidate.
-The Fees Office should be informed when a candidate has been asked to submit a revised thesis.

 - That, in the case only of a PhD candidate who has failed to satisfy the examiners, permission may be given to the candidate to apply within a specified time for the award of the degree of MPhil.
 This may be allowed without re-examination, subject to any minor amendment of the thesis which may be required by the examiners, or may be subject to re-examination of a revised thesis.
 In such circumstances, the work must meet the normal criteria for the award of the MPhil degree.